c17hawke/tfod-setup/docs/index.md

 ---

 !!!
 Warning
-    Always run all the commands in research folder
+    Always run all the commands in the research folder.